lee-kode/training_notes/PSM-1.md

   * Prepares the user stories

 * **Sprint** - iteration or increment (usually four weeks)
+  * The heart of Scrum is a Sprint, a time-box of one month or less during which a "Done", useable, and potentially releasable product Increment is created.
+This applies to every Sprint
   * The duration of a Sprint is fixed and cannot be shortened or lengthened.
   * During the Sprint, scope may be clarified and re-negotiated between the Product Owner and Development Team as more is learned.
   * The Development Team is responsible for managing the progress of the sprint.
+  * During **all** sprints the dev team must:
+    * Deliver an increment of potentially releasable software.
+    * Develop and deliver at least one piece of functionality.
 * **Sprint backlog** - Tasks required for a user story.
 List of things to accomplish in the sprint.
 * **User stories** - describes requirements. comes from the customer's requirements.
 Prepared by the product owner.
 * **Daily Scrum** - What was worked on yesterday.
 What is being worked on today and what impediments we have.